What Is Anti-Malware? How Does It Work And Why Your Business Needs It.

 What’s The Bottom Line?

-We’ve discussed what can happen if you don’t use it and that there are free and non-free options.
+We’ve discussed what can happen if you don’t use it and that there are free and paid versions.

 The bottom line is that anti-malware software is one tool to help keep your IT infrastructure safe, but it doesn’t protect your data from every cyber threat.
 In fact, no single security tool can keep your data and infrastructure 100% secure.